Brooklyn Motorcycle Accident Lawyer

 Spinal Cord Injuries

 Spinal cord injuries can lead to permanent paralysis.
-The cord does not have to be severed completely for a person to suffer paralysis.
+Paralysis can occur even if the spinal cord is not severed completely.
 In fact, most injuries happen because of swelling or bruising.
 Motor vehicle accidents are the number one cause of spinal cord injuries in the United States, contributing to almost half of all new spinal cord injuries every year.
 Like traumatic brain injuries, symptoms may not always be immediately apparent.

 Common symptoms include: